The Rossoneri boss breathed a sigh of relief after the Frenchman scored twice to give his side their first win of 2015.

 The Frenchman converted a first-half penalty before firing in a fantastic second 12 minutes after halftime to take his personal tally for the season to 12 goals.

-This restored the hosts' lead after ex-Milan man Antonio Nocerino had cancelled out the opener, raising his hands in apparent apology to the sparse crowd inside San Siro in response.
+This restored the host's lead after ex-Milan man Antonio Nocerino had canceled out the opener, raising his hands in apparent apology to the sparse crowd inside San Siro in response.

-Any hopes of second equaliser were dashed late on as Menez teed up Cristian Zaccardo to score a third.
+Any hopes of second equalizer were dashed late as Menez teed up Cristian Zaccardo to score a third.

-New Milan signings Salvatore Bocchetti and Mattia Destro were in from the start as Inzaghi sought a fast start, although the visitors held them at arms' length for most of the opening stages.
+New Milan signings Salvatore Bocchetti and Mattia Destro were in from the start as Inzaghi sought a fast start, although the visitor held it at arms' length for most of the opening stages.

-That was until the hosts were awarded a 17th-minute penalty when Zaccardo's back-post header struck the arm of Cristian Rodriguez.
+That was until the host was awarded a 17th-minute penalty when Zaccardo's back-post header struck the arm of Cristian Rodriguez.

 After much confusion, and conversation among the officials, Menez stepped up to send Antonio Mirante the wrong way from the spot.

-The Frenchman linked up wonderfully with Alessio Cerci down the right before cutting in and finding the bottom corner with a crisp left-foot shot.
+The Frenchman linked up wonderfully with Alessio Cerci down the right before cutting in and finding the bottom corner with a crisp left-footed shot.